Skip to content

 What does 1800 calories look like in a day?

 Three meals of 440-650 calories each plus one snack of 200-250 calories.
-Breakfast might be a three-egg omelet with vegetables and toast (460 cal).
-Lunch could be a grilled chicken bowl with quinoa and avocado (520 cal).
-A snack of cottage cheese with fruit (250 cal).
-Dinner: beef stir-fry with brown rice and vegetables (550 cal).
+Breakfast might be a tofu scramble with vegetables and toast (420 cal).
+Lunch could be a spicy tempeh bowl with lentil soup and avocado (560 cal).
+A snack of edamame with sea salt (280 cal).
+Dinner: crispy sesame tofu stir-fry with brown rice and vegetables (540 cal).
 It looks like normal food in normal portions.
 The four sample days above give you a full picture with exact macros for every meal.

 Is 1800 calories good for building muscle?